Cars & motorcycles

 Protection against fluctuations

-Some lenders offer protection against interest rate fluctuations, in the form of a CAP.
-This sets an upper limit above which the interest rate may not rise during the entire term of the mortgage.
+Some lenders offer protection against interest rate fluctuations, in the form of a cap.
+This is an upper limit above which the interest rate may not rise during the entire term of the mortgage.
 But this interest rate ceiling comes at a price.
-Usually, the costs for this type of agreement must be paid at the beginning of the mortgage term.
+Usually, the charge for this type of agreement must be paid at the beginning of the mortgage term.